HOUSTON Thousands of people gathered outside of the Mexico and El Salvador consulates Tuesday morning in hopes of staying in this country legally.

 In June, President Obama announced undocumented immigrants brought to the US as children and who meet other specific requirements can get temporary relief and avoid deportation.

-It’s not a green card or path to citizenship, but many say it brings hope.
-So many people showed up Monday night and Tuesday morning that the consulate is booked for days.
+It snota green card or path to citizenship, but many say it brings hope.
+So many people showed up Monday night and Tuesday morning that the consulate was booked for days.

-"I’ve been here my whole life.
-Been here since I was nine-months.
-So hopefully I’ll get my driver’s license and be able to start driving, go back to school.
-Hopefully play some football," said Roger Tamez.
+I ve been here my whole life been here since I was 9 months.
+So hopefully I ll get my driver s license and be able to start driving, go back to school.
+Hopefully play some football, said Roger Tamez.